 - Associate Professor

 Dr. Erin A. Brummett joined the Bloomsburg faculty in the fall of 2015.
 She earned her Ph.D. in Communication Studies from The University of Iowa and her M.A. degree from the University of Delaware.
-Her area of focus for both graduate programs was Interpersonal Communication with emphases on research methodology and social approaches to the study of communication.
+Her area of focus for both graduate programs was Interpersonal Communication.

 She currently teaches courses in the Interpersonal Communication area of study in the major, including Interpersonal Communication, Conflict Management and Resolution, a special topics course on Interracial Communication, and a course that she developed for the department curriculum entitled Communicating Identity and Difference.
 Dr. Brummett has a strong passion for teaching.
 She is exceedingly dedicated to providing students with the tools necessary to engage with communication theory, practice, and methodology in ways that advance their academic and personal success as students and citizens of the communities in which they take part.

-Dr. Brummett’s research has appeared in the Journal of Family Communication, the Journal of Social and Personal Relationships and the Western Journal of Communication.
-She frequently presents her research at national and regional conferences associated with the National Communication Association (NCA) and the Eastern Communication Association (ECA).
+Dr. Brummett’s research has appeared in the Journal of Family Communication, the Journal of Social and Personal Relationships, and the Western Journal of Communication.
+She frequently presents her research at international, national, and regional conferences associated with the International Communication Association (ICA), the National Communication Association (NCA), and the Eastern Communication Association (ECA).

 Akin to her passion for teaching and research is her enthusiasm for service.
-Dr. Brummett serves as an assistant coach to the Frederick Douglass Debate Society members.
-She is also the current APSCUF Secretary and well as chair of the APSCUF Social Justice Committee and is an invited guest of the President’s Commission on Diversity and Inclusion, a member of the Ethnic Studies Minor committee, and a member of the Diversity Conference for PA high school students committee.
-Dr. Brummett’s service to the Department of Communication Studies includes serving as the current faculty advisor to the department’s Lambda Pi Eta honor society chapter as well as her membership on several departmental committees.
+Dr. Brummett serves as the current Director of the Frederick Douglass Social Justice Learning Community for first-year students at Commonwealth University.
+She is also the current APSCUF Chapter Secretary as well as a member of the APSCUF Social Justice Committee and is an invited guest of the President’s Commission on Diversity and Inclusion, a member of the Frederick Douglass Institute Executive Board, and a member of the High School Diversity Conference Committee.
+Dr. Brummett’s service to the Department of Communication Studies includes serving as the current faculty advisor to the department’s Lambda Pi Eta Xi Omega honor society chapter and chair of the Curriculum Committee, as well as her membership on several other departmental committees.